 Harbour Birthday Hamburg

-The HAMBURG PORT ANNIVERSARY 2016 benefits from an extra day of public holiday for a total of four days of festivities.
+The HAMBURG PORT ANNIVERSARY will take place from 5 to 7 May 2017.
 Each year more than one million visitors from Germany and abroad come to this maritime feast of superlatives, to join in the excitement and atmosphere generated by ships from all parts of the world and thrilling displays in the port setting at the heart of Hamburg.

 Attractions from Kehrwiederspitze to Fish Auction Hall

 The attractions of the HAMBURG PORT ANNIVERSARY extend from Kehrwiederspitze to the Fish Auction Hall, and include displays on land and in the water in HafenCity, Hamburg’s newest and most progressive urban district.
 A maritime programme designed to appeal to the whole family will also be held at the Heritage Harbour in the traditional warehouse district Speicherstadt and at the Oevelgönne Museum Harbour.
 That makes a total of some six kilometres along the waterfront, where the HAMBURG PORT ANNIVERSARY invites visitors to celebrate and to enjoy the events.

 History back to 1189

 The HAMBURG PORT ANNIVERSARY is centred on the “water programme” on the Elbe, to be seen from the Landing Stage (Landungsbrücken), the Oevelgönne Heritage Harbour and HafenCity.
 Every year more 300 vessels call in for the occasion, from all areas of maritime activity – including tall ships, traditional sailing boats and museum ships, naval vessels, cruise ships, powerboats and sailing yachts, and working boats of the fire services, fisheries protection, waterways police, Federal police, THW emergency services and customs.
 Traditional highlights are held before the atmospheric backdrop of ongoing port operations – they include the Grand Arrival and Departure Parades, the unique Tugboat Ballet on the Saturday, and the dozens of Open Ship opportunities for the public.

 On shore programme and partner country